MeTazz1/SwiftUI-Template-MVVM/README.md

 # SwiftUI-Template-MVVM
-> A ready-to-use SwiftUI Clean MVVM template to use when creating a new project, including Core Data, Generic type of data source for your ViewModels, a customizable ViewModelDataSource protocol and a standard App Configuration .
+> A ready-to-use SwiftUI Clean MVVM template to use when creating a new project including Core Data, a generic type of data source for your ViewModels, a customizable ViewModelDataSource protocol and a standard App Configuration.

 This template is intended to reduce the amount of time it takes to create and setup a new project with SwiftUI.